-This week is the 70th anniversary of the failed effort by Mayor Roger Lapham (at left in the photo above) to “junk the cable cars.”
-It’s truly something to celebrate, and it has engendered several news articles, such as this badly flawed one, which confuses the cable cars with streetcars and doesn’t know how to spell “trolley” and this one recounting the fight.
+2022 marks the 75th anniversary of the failed effort by Mayor Roger Lapham (at left in the photo above) to “junk the cable cars.”
+The 70th anniversary in 2017 engendered several news articles, such as this badly flawed one, which confuses the cable cars with streetcars and doesn’t know how to spell “trolley” and this one recounting the fight.

 Most of these accounts get a fundamental point wrong, and it’s an important one.
 Lapham’s misguided effort was only aimed at the two Powell Street lines.
 Even if he had succeeded, the three lines run by the private California Street Cable Railway Company (Cal Cable) would have remained, and they made up more trackage than the two Powell Street lines.